Eva Longoria: Marriages and children

 Longoria was married to actor Tyler Christopher, star of General Hospital, from 2002 to 2004.

 Longoria met Tony Parker, then the point guard for the San Antonio Spurs, in November 2004.
 On November 30, 2006, they became engaged, and married in a civil service on July 6, 2007, at a Paris city hall.
 They had a Catholic wedding ceremony at the Saint-Germain l'Auxerrois Church in Paris on July 7, 2007.

 In 2010, Longoria told her friend Mario Lopez that she had discovered hundreds of text messages from another woman on her husband's phone.
 Extra identified the other woman as Erin Barry, then-wife of Brent Barry, Parker's former teammate, and revealed that the Barrys were also divorcing.
 On November 17, 2010, Longoria filed for divorce from Parker in Los Angeles, citing "irreconcilable differences".
 In light of her divorce, she canceled her scheduled appearance at the 2010 American Music Awards.
 In her divorce petition, Longoria requested that her family name be restored, and sought spousal support from Parker.
 The couple had a prenuptial agreement signed in June 2007, a month before their wedding, and amended two years later in June 2009.

 Two days later on November 19, Parker filed for divorce from Longoria in Bexar County, Texas, on the grounds of "discord or conflict of personalities", establishing a legal battle over where the case would be heard.
 Unlike Longoria's divorce petition, Parker's did not mention a prenuptial agreement and claimed that the parties would "enter into an agreement for the division of their estate".
 The divorce was finalized in Texas on January 28, 2011, the same day Longoria's lawyer filed papers to dismiss her Los Angeles petition.
 Longoria later said, "I didn't realize it at the time with Tony, but I had become my own version of a desperate housewife."

 On December 13, 2015, Longoria reported her engagement to Mexican businessman José Antonio "Pepe" Bastón Patiño, then the president of Televisa, the largest media company in Latin America.
 They met on a blind date arranged by a mutual friend in Mexico City; at the time, Bastón did not know who Longoria was, and initially declined the invitation to meet her because of his busy schedule.
-They were married in Mexico on May 21, 2016.
+They would get married in Mexico on May 21, 2016.

 On December 19, 2017, it was reported that Longoria was pregnant with her first child.
-She gave birth to a son in 2018.
+She gave birth to a son in June 2018.

-In November 2024, she revealed that she moved out of the United States with her family and they split their time between Mexico and Spain.
+In November 2024, she revealed that she had moved out of the United States with her family, and she said that they split their time between Mexico and Spain.